awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-ebcli.md

   i-8b2cf575    t2.micro   1c   1 hour         0.0    0.01        0.2    0.0      0.1   99.6       0.1
 ```

-For information about the server and operating system metrics shown, see \.
+For information about the server and operating system metrics shown, see [Instance Metrics](health-enhanced-metrics.md)\.

 The final section, **deployments**, shows the deployment status of each instance\.
 If a rolling deployment fails, you can use the deployment ID, status and version label shown to identify instances in your environment that are running the wrong version\.